- Malawi to Mexico

 - India: Lessons from the Poorest of the Poor

 A summer program with Crossroads Africa was my first trip out of the United States.
 In Malawi, I helped build a dormitory and discovered I could go to Africa and return safely.
 Leopards at my Door is the story of my two years in Tanzania as a teacher at Bwiru Girls Secondary School.
 Mountain Women is the account of my temporary role as instructor for the only women’s course at the Outward Bound Mountain School that year.

-Afterward, I travelled home slowly and inexpensively through Asia and the South Pacific.
+Afterward, I traveled home slowly and inexpensively through Asia and the South Pacific.
 I paused in India to volunteer with the Sisters of Charity in their work.
 I learned a Lesson from the Poorest of the Poor.
 Journals were my refuge when new people and places became overwhelming.

 Arriving home amidst the tumult of 1968, I married and continued to travel, this time in Mexico with my husband.
 We began our many adventures on bicycles, swapped them for a twenty-five foot sloop, and later moved onto a sixty-five foot schooner.